MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-intelligent-app-chat.md

 ---
-title: Get started with the ChatGPT + Enterprise data sample in JavaScript
+title: Get started with the enterprise chat app template for JavaScript
 description: Get started with JavaScript and intelligent search across your own data using an Azure OpenAI chat app.
-Easily deploy with Azure Developer CLI. ms.date: 10/25/2023 ms.topic: get-started ms.custom: devx-track-javascript, devx-track-javascript-ai
+Easily deploy with Azure Developer CLI.
+This article uses the Azure AI Reference Template sample. ms.date: 10/26/2023 ms.topic: get-started ms.custom: devx-track-javascript, devx-track-javascript-ai
 # CustomerIntent: As a JavaScript developer new to Azure OpenAI, I want deploy and use sample code to interact with intelligent app infused with my own business data so that learn from the sample code.
 ---

-# Get started with ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search in JavaScript
+# Get started with the enterprise chat app template for JavaScript

 Deploy and use an intelligent chat app to get answers about rental properties with JavaScript.
 The rental properties chat app is seeded with data from markdown files (*.md) including a privacy policy, terms of service, and support.